 Summary

-Earned Value Management helps analyze the project’s performance and predict the forecast.
-It provides you with quantitative data for decision making.
-Earned Value Management is an excellent communication tool for project stakeholders because it helps them understand the project’s insights.
+Earned Value Management (EVM) helps analyze the project’s performance and predict the forecast.
+It provides you with quantitative data for decision-making.
+It is an excellent communication tool for project stakeholders because it helps them understand the project’s insights.

-Many PMP aspirants find EVM concepts difficult because of the mathematical calculations.
-However, these calculations are easy if you understand the concepts.
+Many PMP aspirants find EVM concepts difficult because of their mathematical calculations.
+However, once you understand the concept, solving questions will be easy.

-I have written seven blog posts on Earned Value Management and project forecasting.
-In these, I explain EVM concepts in simple language with examples.
-This blog post is the first blog post in a series of seven on Earned Value Management.
+I have written eleven blog posts on EVM and project forecasting, explaining EVM concepts with concrete examples.
+This blog post is the first in a series of seven on Earned Value Management.

 The following are links to the other blog posts: